 Plus, dystopian fiction always borders on being horribly predictive of actual reality while at the same time being rather hyperbolized in nature once it takes hold in the real world.

 This thesis isn’t about big brother, although in some ways perhaps it should be.
 What I’m actually talking about is taking virtual reality to the next level.
-Did you know there are more people on the planet than there ever has been before?
+Did you know there are more people on the planet than there ever have been before?
 World of Warcraft at its peak had more subscriptions to their MMORPG than there were people on the planet in ancient times.
-What in the actual flip is going on here?
+What is the actual flip is going on here?

 How to Do What James Halliday Did (In My Opinion)

 You may have seen me wearing one of those head-mounted displays in my profile picture before.
 I’ve since changed it for the much funnier pizza with a face cut out.
 Anyway, the way those headsets work is by securing a smartphone into it and loading software with a resolution for your system.

 The actual headset only cost me about $2 at Dollar General, I’m not even kidding!
 The only problem with it is it is horribly clunky and drains most lithium-ion batteries in about 30 minutes, which is around the same time your phone would incinerate.
 As a matter of fact, heat dissipation is so poor, the manufacturers warn against using it with the smartphone plugged in because it is a safety hazard.
 Yikes.

 The idea is still good though, in my opinion.
 Everybody has a smartphone these days.
 Is that too generalizing?
 I mean, when I lived in the city it was definitely true.
 I’ve been in some pretty remote places and still had reliable 3G coverage.
 I think the cattle of Montana have better mobile internet than a British pub I used to go to… in not-London.